 Reptile Heating and Lighting/Humidity

 African fat-tailed geckos should be exposed to light for 10-12 hours per day but because they are nocturnal they do not require a UVB light.
 We believe it is best for the heat to be provided from below.
-In the case of a glass enclosure one can use an under tank heater, like the Zilla Heat Pad, while the breeder’s best option for a rack system is heat cable or heat tape controlled by a thermostat.
-A simple thermostat that can be used for single housed geckos, is the Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
+In the case of a glass enclosure one can use an under tank heat pad, while the breeder’s best option for a rack system is heat cable or heat tape controlled by a thermostat.
+A simple thermostat that can be used for single housed geckos is the Zilla Terrarium Heat & Habitat Lighting Controller for reptiles.
 Because reptiles are cold-blooded and rely on their environment to control body temperature it is important that the heat source remains at approximately 90F and is situated at one end.
 You can use a reptile thermometer to monitor temps.
 This will give the gecko(s) the ability to thermoregulate by moving from the heat source to a cooler area of the enclosure ranging in the high 70s to low 80s.
 In other words do not heat the entire enclosure.

 For ease of cleaning and health purposes we recommend using a paper substrate such as newspaper, butcher/packing paper or paper towel.
-DO NOT use sand as this can cause the gecko to be impacted within their digestive track should they ever ingest it.
+Conversely, for a more naturalistic look, you can use DO NOT use sand as this can cause the gecko to be impacted within their digestive track should they ever ingest it.

 The African fat-tailed gecko diet typically consists of live reptile food like crickets and/or mealworms.
 They may also readily accept silkworms, waxworms or pinkie mice, but these food items should only be given as a supplement as they are high in fat content.
 Geckos that are under four months should be fed about five crickets every day and juveniles and adults should be fed about nine crickets or mealworms three times a week.
 Crickets should be appropriately sized for the gecko and as a general guideline we feed ½ sized crickets for hatchlings that are less than six weeks old, and then feed 2/3 sized crickets right up to and including adulthood.
 Crickets can be put in the enclosure to roam but should be removed if your gecko does not eat them within a few hours.
 Mealworms can be left in a shallow dish.